Dayanara Torres: Personal life

 Torres has two older brothers, José and Joey, and a younger sister, Jeannette.
-She finished her studies in Colegio Santa Rosa in Bayamón, Puerto Rico, with the intention of going to college to become an orthodontist.
+Upon completion of her high school studies at Colegio Santa Rosa in Bayamón, Torres expressed interest in going to dentistry college to become an orthodontist.

-While she was in the Philippines, Torres had a four-year relationship with Filipino actor Aga Muhlach, now married to Charlene Gonzalez, a Miss Universe 1994 top six finalist.
-Torres and Muhlach first met on the set of her first Philippine movie, Basta't Kasama Kita ("As Long As I'm with You").
+While living in the Philippines, Torres was in a five-year relationship with Filipino actor Aga Muhlach (who is now married to Charlene Gonzalez, a Miss Universe 1994 top six finalist); Torres and Muhlach met on the set of her first Philippine film, Basta't Kasama Kita ("As Long as I'm with You").

-Torres married singer Marc Anthony on May 9, 2000, in Las Vegas.
-They have two sons, Cristian Anthony Muñiz (5 February 2001) and Ryan Anthony Muñiz (16 August 2003).
-Their marriage was rocky, and they separated in the summer of 2002.
-They later reconciled and renewed their vows in a ceremony held in Puerto Rico in December 2002.
+Torres married singer Marc Anthony on May 9, 2000, in Las Vegas, Nevada.
+The marriage resulted in two sons, Cristian Anthony Muñiz (b.
+February 5, 2001) and Ryan Anthony Muñiz (b.
+August 16, 2003).
+Their marriage was allegedly "rocky", and the two separated, after just two years of marriage, in summer 2002.
+They later reconciled and renewed their vows in a ceremony in Puerto Rico in December 2002.

-The couple's final separation was in October 2003 and Torres filed for divorce in January 2004.
+The couple's final separation came a year later in October 2003, with Torres filing for divorce in January 2004.
 The divorce was finalized June 1, 2004.

-In June 2014, a divorce court approved an increase from $13,400 to $26,800 in monthly child support payments; Torres had originally asked for monthly payments of $123,426 alleging Marc Anthony had spent only 35 days with their two children in 2012 but the Court found he had spent 71 days.
+In June 2014, a judge ruled in Torres's favor by approving a doubling of Anthony's monthly child support payments (from $13,400 to $26,800); Torres initially sought $123,426 when it was alleged that Anthony spent only 35 days with their children in 2012, but the court discovered that he spent 71 days with them.

-On February 4, 2019, Torres announced she was diagnosed with skin cancer.
+On February 4, 2019, Torres announced that she was diagnosed with skin cancer.
+In February 2020, she announced her completion of the last session of her radiation treatment, and shared a month later that she was cancer-free.